alanWXZ/NUC-Net/README.md

 ## Updates
 - The code will be publicly released soon.
 Stay tuned.
 - **Non-uniform Cylindrical Partition**: An adaptive partitioning method to better capture the geometric structure of LiDAR point clouds.
-- **Nonuniform Multi-scale Aggregation**: A novel feature aggregation technique that dynamically adjusts receptive fields based on spatial distribution.
+(Completed)
 - **Instance Augmentation**: A data augmentation strategy designed to enhance the robustness of instance-level segmentation.
+(Coming soon)

 ## Features
 - Non-uniform cylindrical partitioning strategy